Adityalad-25/Adityalad-25/README.md

 ### Hey Aditya here 👋
 ![GitHub Views](https://komarev.com/ghpvc/?username=Adityalad-25&color=FAC151)

-👨‍💻 I am a Student and Web Developer facilitating the world with User Experience with my Design Thinking Skills.
+👨‍💻 Pre-Final Year Student and Web Developer facilitating the world with User Experience with my Design Thinking Skills.

 🚀 Eager to collaborate and contribute as a team player to innovative projects.